 Practicum in School Psychology

-All candidates must complete the two practicum courses in school psychology and a minimum of 450 hours of practical fieldwork which is embedded in their coursework prior to beginning the final year fieldwork.
+All candidates must complete the two practicum courses in school psychology and a minimum of 450 hours of practical fieldwork which is embedded in their coursework prior to beginning fieldwork.

 During the final year candidates participate in a minimum of 1200 hours of field experience.
 A minimum of 800 hours must be completed in a public school setting.
 All public school hours must be under the supervision of a professional with two years of experience as a school psychologist and who holds a Pupil Personnel Services credential in school psychology.